stfc/docker-and-gh-actions-for-ml/docs/4-deploying-to-azure.md

     We're using one of these accounts for the purpose of this Explain course.
 This is basically just for convenience - if you're managing your Azure resources in real life, you'll be logged in with your email address instead of a service principal.
 Everything else is the same between them apart from your can't log into the Azure Portal in your browser using a service principal.
 We can still use the Azure CLI, though!

-### Creating a GitHub Personal Access Token (PAT)

-Before we link the Azure Web App we're going to create to our image in the GitHub Container Registry, we need to create a Personal Access Token (PAT) in GitHub to allow Azure to access our image manifest.

-Don't worry, this isn't as complicated as it sounds.
-Here's how to do it:

-TODO: Screenshot of hover over "Settings" button

-**Step 1: click on "Settings" button from dropdown after clicking on GitHub profile icon in top right.**
-{: style="font-size: small; margin-top: -25px; width: 100%; text-align: center;"}

-TODO: Screenshot of hover over "Developer Settings" button

-**Step 2: click on "Developer Settings" button at the bottom of the menu on the left of the page.**
-{: style="font-size: small; margin-top: -25px; width: 100%; text-align: center;"}

-TODO: Screenshot of hover over "Tokens (classic)" under "Personal access tokens"

-**Step 3: Click on "Personal access tokens" and then on "Tokens (classic)".**
-{: style="font-size: small; margin-top: -25px; width: 100%; text-align: center;"}

-TODO: Screenshot of hover over "Generate new token (classic)" under "Generate new token".

-**Step 4: Under "Note", put a name to help you recognise what this PAT is for.
-Something like "Supercharge Azure App" would be good.**
-{: style="font-size: small; margin-top: -25px; width: 100%; text-align: center;"}

-TODO: Screenshot of selecting "write:packages" under "Select scopes"

-**Step 5: **
-{: style="font-size: small; margin-top: -25px; width: 100%; text-align: center;"}

-TODO: Screenshot of hover over "Generate token" button

-**Step 6: **
-{: style="font-size: small; margin-top: -25px; width: 100%; text-align: center;"}

-TODO: Screenshot of page showing PAT token value.

-**Step 7: **
-{: style="font-size: small; margin-top: -25px; width: 100%; text-align: center;"}

 ### Creating the Azure App Service app

 Now that we're logged into Azure, let's create our app.